 What does property upsizing mean?

-Property upsizing refers to the process of moving from a smaller home to a larger one.
-This often involves purchasing a new property that offers more space, additional rooms, or a larger yard.
-Upsizing can enhance your quality of life, provide room for family growth, and potentially offer better amenities and neighbourhoods.
+Property upsizing refers to moving from a smaller home to a larger one with more space, additional rooms, or a larger yard.
+Upsizing can enhance your quality of life, provide room for family growth, and deliver better amenities and neighbourhoods.

 Why consider property upsizing?